Nicole Ehrlich

+She is the SVP of Creative and Celebrity Relations and has been the recipient of Grammy, MTV VMA and Emmy Awards.

 Education

 Ehrlich is a graduate of Smith College.
-Her first short films created while in college won the Best Young Media Artist award at the Utah Short Film Festival and the Best Experimental film award at the New Orleans Film Festival.
+Her first short films,created while attending college, won the Best Young Media Artist award at the Utah Short Film Festival and the Best Experimental film award at the New Orleans Film Festival.
 She also received an internship operating a technocrane at Panavision.

 Career

-In August 2002 Ehrlich was promoted to the head of video production and promotion at Extasy Records from the position of video commissioner.
-In 2008 Ehrlich was the video commissioner for Geffen Records.
+In August 2002 Ehrlich was hired as a video commissioner at Extasy Records and eventually promoted to the head of video production.
+In 2008 Ehrlich became the video commissioner for Geffen Records.
 That year she appeared as a judge on the television series Redemption Song, which featured musical artists from the Fuse and Geffen labels.
 In 2011 she was a Vice President with the Universal Music Group.
 She later became the CEO and a creative producer at Rocket In My Pocket.
 She has also spoken at conferences regarding music video production.

 Music videos

 In 2005 Ehrlich co-produced the music videos assembled for Blink-182: Greatest Hits DVD and for Lighthouse's music DVD Lighthouse: Live in Portland!.
-In 2007 she then produced Loose: The Concert for Nelly Furtado.
+In 2007 she produced Loose: The Concert for Nelly Furtado.

 In 2010 Ehrlich was named in the nominations for the Best Collaboration, Best Choreography, and Video of the Year awards at the MTV Video Music Awards, for her work in co-producing the Lady Gaga video for Telephone.
-The video won the award for Best Collaboration.
+The video won the MTV award for Best Collaboration.
 She was also named in nine nominations for co-producing the Lady Gaga video Bad Romance, from which the video won the Best Female Video, Best Pop Video, Best Dance Music Video, Best Direction, Best Editing, Best Choreography, and Video of the Year awards.
 Then in 2011 Ehrlich was awarded the Grammy for Best Short Form Music Video for the video, which she co-produced with Heather Helier.

 At the 2011 VMAs, Ehrlich was named in four nominations, including nominations for Best Female Video, Best Choreography, and Best Art Direction for the Lady Gaga video Born this Way (winning for Best Female Video), in addition to co-producing the Best Choreography nominated video Party Rock Anthem by LMFAO.
 She received the credit as creative producer and producer for the Lady Gaga album Born This Way: The Collection.
 In 2011 she also produced the television specials Lady Gaga Presents: The Monster Ball Tour at Madison Square Garden and A Very Gaga Thanksgiving.

-In January 2014 Ehrlich began co-producing the Lady Gaga video G.U.Y at Hearst Castle and in March 2014 it was released.
-She has also worked with artists including The Cure, Snoop Dogg, Usher, Mary J. Blige, Blink-182, Enrique Iglesias, Tony Bennett, Weezer, Wiz Khalifa and Quincy Jones on music production projects.
+In January 2014 Ehrlich began co-producing the Lady Gaga video G.U.Y at Hearst Castle, released in March 2014.
+She has worked with other artists including The Cure, Snoop Dogg, Usher, Mary J. Blige, Blink-182, Enrique Iglesias, Tony Bennett, Weezer, Wiz Khalifa and Quincy Jones on music production projects.
 In 2016 Ehrlich won the Primetime Emmy Award for Outstanding Original Music and Lyrics for her work on the Lady Gaga video Til It Happens to You.